ngerakines/etap/README.markdown

 BUILD & INSTALL
 ===============

 To build this library, from the root directory execute the `make` command.
 You should also execute the `make test` command to verify that the library functions correctly on your system.
+If you have the Perl module TAP::Harness you can use it to collect and display test results using the `make prove` target.

     $ make
     $ make test
+    $ make prove

 If you choose to run the `make test` command then please be sure to `make clean` after to remove any of the temporary beam files created by the tests in the `t/` directory.